Best cash back credit cards

 It’s best for folks who like fixed rewards, because there are no bonus categories you’ll have to remember.

-If you have the Sapphire Reserve card you can redeem Ultimate Rewards points for 1.5 cents each toward travel booking through the Chase travel portal.
+If you have the Chase Sapphire Reserve card you can redeem Ultimate Rewards points for 1.5 cents each toward travel booking through the Chase travel portal.
 That makes it a great card to pair with the Freedom Unlimited because every purchase you make would be earning 2.25% toward travel (1.5x Chase points X 1.5 cents per point).

 This card has no annual fee